HL7/davinci-crd/input/pagecontent/cards.md

 * CRD Client systems might not support all card capabilities, therefore card options **SHOULD** provide sufficient information for a user to perform record changes manually if automated support isn't possible.

-* Where <a href="https://cds-hooks.hl7.org/2.0/#system-action">systemActions</a> are used, CRD Servers **SHOULD NOT** return equivalent information in a card for user display.
+* Where <a href="https://cds-hooks.hl7.org/2.0/#system-action">systemActions</a> are used, CRD Services **SHOULD NOT** return equivalent information in a card for user display.
 It is the responsibility of the CRD Client to determine how best to present the results of the newly created or revised records.

 ### Potential CRD Response Types
-This section describes the different types of [responses](https://cds-hooks.hl7.org/2.0/#cds-service-response) that CRD Servers can use when returning coverage requirements to CRD Clients, including CRD-specific profiles on cards to describe CRD-expected behavior.
-It is possible that some CRD Servers and CRD Clients will support additional card response patterns than those listed here, but such behavior is outside the scope of this specification.
+The sections below describe the different types of [responses](https://cds-hooks.hl7.org/2.0/#cds-service-response) that CRD Services can use when returning coverage requirements to CRD Clients, including CRD-specific profiles on cards to describe CRD-expected behavior.
+It is possible that some CRD Services and CRD Clients will support response patterns than those listed here, but such behavior is outside the scope of this specification.
 Future versions of this specification might standardize additional response types.

 Of the response types in this guide, conformant CRD Clients **SHALL** support the [External Reference](#external-reference), [Instructions](#instructions), and  [Coverage Information](#coverage-information) responses and **SHOULD** support the remaining types.

-CRD Servers **SHALL**, at minimum, demonstrate an ability to return cards with the following type: [Coverage](#coverage-information), [External Reference](#external-reference) and [Instructions](#instructions) card types (card type code `documentation`).
+CRD Services **SHALL**, at minimum, demonstrate an ability to return the same as those listed as ‘SHALL’ for clients above.

-NOTE: Support for a card type does not mean that all orders/appointments/etc. will necessarily receive card guidance, merely that it must be able to return those card types for at least a subset of CRD invocations
+NOTE: Support for a response type does not mean that all orders/appointments/etc. will necessarily receive card guidance, merely that it must be able to return those response types for at least a subset of CRD invocations.

 Provision of and acceptance of decision support cards outside the coverage and documentation requirements space is optional (for both server and client).
-CRD Servers that provide decision support for non-coverage/documentation areas **SHALL** check that the CRD client does not have the information within its store that would allow it to detect the issue itself.
-If the information already exists in the CRD client, then the obligation is on the CRD Client to manage the issue detection and reporting in its own manner and CRD Servers should not get involved.
+CRD Serives that provide decision support for non-coverage/documentation areas are expected to only provide decision support that the CRD Client cannot do alone.
+CRD Services **SHALL** check that the CRD client does not have the information within the client’s FHIR server that would allow the client to detect the issue itself.
+If the information already exists in the CRD client, then the obligation is on the CRD Client to manage the issue detection and reporting in its own manner and CRD Services should not get involved.

 Response types are listed from least sophisticated to most sophisticated - and potentially more useful/powerful.
-As a rule, the more a card can automate manual processes and the more context-specific the behavior is, the more useful the decision support will be to the clinician and the more likely it will be used.
+As a rule, the more a response can automate manual processes and the more context-specific the behavior is, the more useful the decision support will be to the clinician and the more likely it will be used.

 Notes:
 * CRD Clients will provide resources, such as MedicationRequest, in the CDS Hook request context object.
 These resources might be temporary in the context in which the CDS Hook is triggered, such as when a proposed medication order is being reviewed.
 In this case, the CDS Client must maintain a stable identifier for these temporary resources to allow CRD responses to refer to them in CDS Hook Actions.

-* Hook responses will frequently contain multiple cards and those cards might draw from a variety of response types.
+* •	Hook responses may contain multiple cards and/or system actions corresponding to a mixture of the response types defined in this IG.
 For example, providing links, textual guidance, as well as suggestions for alternative orders.

 * The response types listed here are *not* the same as the [Configuration Options](deviations.html#configuration-options-extension) specified above.
 A single response type could correspond to multiple configuration options.
 For example, [External Reference](#external-reference) could apply to clinical practice guidelines, prior authorization requirements, claims attachment requirements, and other things.
 Similarly, one configuration option could be satisfied with multiple response types.
 For example, required Prior Authorization Forms could include both [External References](#external-reference) and explicit [Request Form Completion](#request-form-completion) responses.

-* When a Coverage Information card type indicating that additional clinical documentation is needed and the CRD client supports DTR, CRD Clients **SHALL** ensure that clinical users have an opportunity to launch the DTR app as part of the current workflow.
-Where a Coverage Information indicates that additional administrative documentation is needed, CRD Clients **SHOULD** allow clinical users to have an opportunity to launch the DTR app, but **SHOULD** make it clear that the information to be captured is non-clinical.

-* Launching DTR does not necessarily mean launching a SMART on FHIR application.
-Some CRD clients might incorporate DTR client functionality natively rather than using an app.

-### External Reference
+### External Reference Response Type
 This response type presents a Card with one or more links to external web pages, PDFs, or other resources that provide relevant coverage information.
 The links might provide clinical guidelines, prior authorization requirements, printable forms, etc. Typically, these references would be links to information available from the payer's website, though pointers to other authoritative sources are possible too.
 The card **SHALL** have at least one `Card.link`.
 The `Link.type` **SHALL** have a type of "absolute".

 When reasonable, an "External Reference" card **SHOULD** contain a summary of the actionable information from the external reference.